calvinfo/sr-api/README.md

 sr-api
 ======

-An api for ultimate scorereporter
+An api for ultimate scorereporter.
+Still under development but seems needed.